Where in the world should out-and-proud travelers jet to for the beach vacation of their dreams? Keep reading for answers.

 It’s been decades since this destination has become one of the best resort town destinations for gay vacationers, and all of the other colors of the Pride rainbow have followed.
 The Romantic Zone is a particular hot spot for couples of all kinds, and is part of the biggest gayborhood in Mexico.
 Bars, clubs, and restaurants keep things popping, but the south end of Playa Los Muertos is another great place for LGBTQ diversity.

 Recommended Resorts: Like anywhere on Mexico’s coastlines, there are so many terrific resort options for all-inclusive beachfront luxury—this country just nails it.
 Casa Velas Puerto Vallarta is one such resort, with a boutique style that puts you right on top of an impressive marina and15 minutes from the city center and its mile-long boardwalk.
-The soon-to-open Secrets Bahia Mita Surf & Spa Resort in Punta Mita is a highly anticipated addition to this region, and gives you access to family-friendly Dreams Bahia Mita next door, too.
+Secrets Bahia Mita Surf & Spa Resort in Punta Mita is a highly anticipated addition to this region, and gives you access to family-friendly Dreams Bahia Mita next door, too.
 For something more casual but gay-only, Blue Chairs Resort by the Sea is a popular stand-by.

 This cheerful Dutch island doesn’t just have a more tolerant outlook than some of its colonial neighbors—it fully embraces the diversity of its residents and guests.
 In fact, Curacao hosts one of the few Pride celebrations in the Caribbean, and if you’re worried you missed it, fear not.
 Theirs is in early autumn, so you’re not too late!
 Year-round, the lively capital of Willemstad has clubs like Cabana Beach, which hosts several gay events.
 Fellow ABC Islands Aruba and Bonaire join this hurricane-proof destination as welcoming to LGBTQ visitors, too.